HJS-HJS/reinforcement_learning_tutorial/Summary/AlgorithmSummary.md

         &=\mu(s_t) + \sigma(s_t) \cdot \epsilon
         \end{align*}$$ -->

+- Two Q-function to avoid overestimation bias
+    - The problem of overestimation, where the estimate of a function is higher than its actual value, often occurs especially in offline rl.
+    - During the maximization process, the Q-function may overestimate suboptimal actions.
+    - Avoid overestimation by choosing the smaller value of the two Q-functions.

 - Objective function
     - Use temporal difference learning for soft Q-function.
     - Use stochastic gradient descent.